trieule50/frantic-engineer-project1/README.md

 - Third lesson learned was understanding the edge condition.
 Writing an if statement to capture all condition for example, out of bound conditions.

 ## Future Directions
+- One of my stretch goal was to have the collected papers append to the engineers.
+- Create a more responsive app for all size mobile devices.

 ## Accomplishments
 - Frantic Engineer is a functionally game!